 Open to TU undergraduate degree-seeking students participating in the TU in Italy Florence, Tuscania, Venice, or Three Cities program.
 Minimum cumulative GPA of 3.0 required.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship Application.
 Fall or spring semesters only.
 Several $1,500 awards are available each semester.

 Open to all TU undergraduate degree-seeking members of the TU Honors College.
 Scholarships are available for the fall, spring, summer and minimester.
 Students must submit an Honors College Study Abroad Approval Form to the Honors College in order to be considered.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.

 Funded by the National Security Education Program (NSEP), Boren Fellowships are open to U.S. graduate degree-seeking students studying or conducting research in areas of the world that are critical to U.S. interests and/or studying less commonly taught languages.
 Students studying abroad in Western Europe, Canada, Australia, and New Zealand are not eligible to apply.
 Twelve weeks to one year.